alimate/errors-spring-boot-starter/README.md

 compile "me.alidg:errors-spring-boot-starter:1.0.0"
 ```

+### Prerequisites
+The main dependency is JDK 8+.
+Tested with:
+ - JDK 8, JDK 9 and JDK 10 on both Linux and OSX
+ - Spring Boot `2.0.5.RELEASE`

 ### Overview
 The `WebErrorHandler` implementations are responsible for handling different kinds of exceptions.
 When an exception
 happens, the `WebErrorHandlers` (A factory over all `WebErrorHandler` implementations) catches the exception and would